 - pinch of salt

-- Begin by preheating oven to 325F & grease & line an 8" square pan with baking spray and parchment paper.
+- Begin by preheating the oven to 325F (163C) and grease and line an 8" square pan with baking spray and parchment paper.
 Use binder clips to secure the paper to the pan.

-- Blend the graham crackers in a food processor until they're crumbs.
-Add the pecans to the food processor & blend until there are no more large chunks.
-Mix in melted butter until it's evenly distributed.
+- Blend the graham crackers in a food processor until they turn into crumbs.
+Add the pecans to the food processor and blend until there are no more large chunks.
+Mix in the melted butter until it's evenly distributed.

-- Press the crust onto the bottom of the pan bake for 10 minutes.
+- Press the crust onto the bottom of the pan and bake for 10 minutes.

-- Pour the cheesecake over crust & bake it for 35-40 minutes, until edges are golden brown & center is almost firm (just a tiny bit jiggly).
+- Pour the cheesecake over the crust and bake it for 35-40 minutes, until the edges are golden brown and the center is almost firm (just a tiny bit jiggly).

-- Peel & chop the apples into small chunks.
+- Peel and chop the apples into small chunks.

-- Place all ingredients, besides the pecans, in a pan over medium heat & cook until apples are tender.
+- Place all ingredients, besides the pecans, in a pan over medium heat and cook until the apples are tender.

-- Remove the mixture from the heat & allow it to cool completely.
-Add in pecans & top the cheesecake bars with the apple mixture and an extra drizzle of caramel.
+- Remove the mixture from the heat and allow it to cool completely.
+Add in the pecans and top the cheesecake bars with the apple mixture and an extra drizzle of caramel.

-- Easiest to make in a springform pan so you can easily remove it.
+- It is easiest to make in a springform pan so you can easily remove it.

-- Can be made in an 8" round pan & cut into triangles as well.
+- It can be made in an 8" round pan and cut into triangles as well.

-- Best stored refrigerated in an airtight container for up to a week.
+- It is best stored refrigerated in an airtight container for up to a week.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 495Total Fat: 32gSaturated Fat: 14gTrans Fat: 0gUnsaturated Fat: 15gCholesterol: 97mgSodium: 404mgCarbohydrates: 47gFiber: 2gSugar: 44gProtein: 9g